mozilla/grcov/README.md

 In the `target/debug/deps/` dir you will now also see `.gcda` files.
 These contain the hit counts on which of those locations have been reached.
 Both sets of files are used as inputs to `grcov`.

-## Genrate a coverage report from .gcda files
+## Generate a coverage report from .gcda files

 Generate a html coverage report like this:
 ```sh